 This is my version of the allrecipes recipe, called “Breaded, Fried, Softly Spiced Tofu”.
 The main difference is I use firm, not extra-firm, tofu.
 I have to handle the tofu carefully but the melt-in-your-mouth result is worth it.
-Ideally, you’d eat these as soon as they came out of the pan; in practice, it makes sense to put batches in the oven until they are all ready.
+Ideally, you’d eat these as soon as they came out of the pan; in practice, it makes sense to put batches in the oven or on a warm plate until you’re ready to eat.

 1 (16 ounce) package firm tofu, drained and pressed